A Supersymmetry Primer: Introduction

 The rest of the discussion is organized as follows.
 Section \ref{sec:notations} provides a list of important notations.
-In section \ref{sec:susylagr}, we will learn how to construct Lagrangians for supersymmetric field theories.
+In section \ref{sec:susylagr}, we will learn how to construct Lagrangians for supersymmetric field theories, while section \ref{sec:superfields} reprises the same subject, but using the more elegant superspace formalism.
 Soft supersymmetry-breaking couplings are described in section \ref{sec:soft}.
-In section \ref{sec:mssm}, we will apply the preceding general results to the special case of the MSSM, introduce the concept of $R$-parity, and emphasize the importance of the structure of the soft terms.
+In section \ref{sec:mssm}, we will apply the preceding general results to the special case of the MSSM, introduce the concept of $R$-parity, and explore the importance of the structure of the soft terms.
 Section \ref{sec:origins} outlines some considerations for understanding the origin of supersymmetry breaking, and the consequences of various proposals.
 In section \ref{sec:MSSMspectrum}, we will study the mass and mixing angle patterns of the new particles predicted by the MSSM.
 Their decay modes are considered in section \ref{sec:decays}, and some of the qualitative features of experimental signals for supersymmetry are reviewed in section \ref{sec:signals}.
 Section \ref{sec:variations} describes some sample variations on the standard MSSM picture.
-The discussion will be lacking in historical accuracy or perspective; the reader is encouraged to consult the many outstanding books \cite{WessBaggerbook}-\cite{Terningbook}, review articles \cite{HaberKanereview}-\cite{Murayama:2000dw} and the reprint volume \cite{reprints}, which contain a much more consistent guide to the original literature.
+The discussion will be lacking in historical accuracy or perspective; the reader is encouraged to consult the many outstanding books \cite{WessBaggerbook}-\cite{Shifman:2012zz}, review articles \cite{HaberKanereview}-\cite{Bertolini:2013via} and the reprint volume \cite{reprints}, which contain a much more consistent guide to the original literature.